Samir-Sell/Road_Construction_Mapping/tutorial.md

 `date_today = str(date.today())`

 Next we want to use the OS module to create our file structure and point towards our reference data.
-This code will go in our main funcion.
+All the blow code will go in our main funcion unless otherwise specified.
 ````
 working_directory = os.getcwd() # Find our current working directory in order to build other directories off of this
 reference_file = os.path.join(working_directory, "ottawa_boundaries", "ottawa_boundaries.geojson") # Use OS path.join function to point to our reference file